Updated on April 23rd, 2026 by Felix Martinez

 Business Overview

-SmartCentres Real Estate Investment Trust is one of the largest fully integrated REITs in Canada, with a best-in-class portfolio that consists of 185 strategically located properties in every province across the country.
-SmartCentres REIT has $7.5 billion in assets and owns 34 million square feet of income producing value-oriented retail space with 98% occupancy, on 3500 acres of owned land across Canada.
+SmartCentres Real Estate Investment Trust is one of the largest fully integrated REITs in Canada.
+Its best-in-class portfolio consists of 195 strategically located properties in every province across the country.
+SmartCentres REIT has $12.1 billion in assets and owns 35.6 million square feet of income-producing, value-oriented retail space with 98.6% occupancy on owned land across Canada.

 Source: Investor Presentation

-SmartCentres REIT faces a secular headwind, namely the shift of consumers from traditional shopping to online purchases.
-This trend has remarkably accelerated since the onset of the coronavirus crisis.
-Many retail REITs have been hurt by this secular shift.
+SmartCentres REIT faces a secular headwind, namely, consumers’ shift from traditional shopping to online purchases.
+This trend has remarkably accelerated since the onset of the coronavirus crisis, hurting many retail REITs.

 However, SmartCentres REIT enjoys a key competitive advantage, namely the strong financial position of its tenants.
-The REIT generates more than 25% of its revenues from Walmart and more than 60% of its revenues from financially strong tenants, which offer essential services.
-This is a major competitive advantage, as it renders the cash flows of the REIT reliable and renders the REIT resilient to economic downturns.
+The REIT generates more than 25% of its revenue from Walmart and more than 60% from financially strong tenants that offer essential services.
+This is a major competitive advantage, as it makes the REIT’s cash flows reliable and resilient to economic downturns.

 Growth Prospects

-SmartCentres REIT can boast of having a defensive business model thanks to the high credit profile of its tenants.
-On the other hand, the REIT has failed to grow its FFO per unit over the last decade, as its bottom line has remained essentially flat over this period.
+SmartCentres REIT can boast a defensive business model, thanks to its tenants’ high credit profiles.
+On the other hand, REITs have failed to grow their FFO per unit over the last decade, as their bottom line has remained essentially flat.

-It is important to note that the lackluster performance record has resulted primarily from the strengthening of the USD vs. CAD.
-As the Canadian dollar has depreciated by about 30% over the last decade, it is obvious that SmartCentres REIT has grown its FFO per unit by about 2.7% per year on average in its local currency over the last decade.
+It is important to note that the lackluster performance record has resulted primarily from strengthening the USD vs. CAD.
+As the Canadian dollar has depreciated by about 30% over the last decade, it is clear that SmartCentres REIT has grown its average FFO per unit by about 2.7% per year in local currency.

 Source: Investor Presentation

-Given the promising growth prospects of SmartCentres REIT but also its lackluster performance record, its currency risk and the headwind from rising interest rates, we expect the REIT to grow its FFO per unit by about 2.0% per year on average over the next five years.
+Given SmartCentres REIT’s promising growth prospects, but also its lackluster performance record, currency risk, and interest-rate headwinds, we expect the REIT to grow its FFO per unit by about 0.5% per year on average over the next five years.

 Dividend & Valuation Analysis

-SmartCentres REIT is currently offering an above-average dividend yield of 7.3%.
-It is thus an interesting candidate for income-oriented investors but the latter should be aware that the dividend may fluctuate significantly over time due to the gyrations of the exchange rates between the Canadian dollar and the USD.
+SmartCentres REIT is currently offering an above-average dividend yield of 6.7%.
+It is thus an interesting candidate for income-oriented investors, but they should be aware that the dividend may fluctuate significantly over time due to exchange-rate gyrations between the Canadian dollar and the USD.

-In reference to the valuation, SmartCentres REIT is currently trading for 12.4 times its FFO per unit in the last 12 months.
-Given the material debt load of the REIT, we assume a fair price-to-FFO ratio of 12.0 for the stock.
-Therefore, the current FFO multiple is slightly higher than our assumed fair price-to-FFO ratio.
-If the stock trades at its fair valuation level in five years, it will incur a -0.7% annualized drag in its returns.
+In reference to the valuation, SmartCentres REIT has traded for 14.3 times its FFO per unit in the last 12 months.
+Given the REIT’s material debt load, we assume a fair price-to-FFO ratio of 13.0 for the stock.
+Therefore, the current FFO multiple exceeds our assumed fair price-to-FFO ratio.
+If the stock trades at its fair value in five years, it will incur a -1.9% annualized drag on its returns.

-Taking into account the 2% annual FFO-per-unit growth, the 7.3% dividend, and a -0.7% annualized contraction of valuation level, SmartCentres REIT could offer a 7.8% average annual total return over the next five years.
-This is a decent expected return, though we recommend waiting for a better entry point in order to enhance the margin of safety as well as the expected return.
-Moreover, the stock is suitable only for investors who are comfortable with the risk that comes from the high payout ratio and the material debt load of the trust.
+Taking into account the 0.5% annual FFO-per-unit growth, the 6.7% dividend, and a -1.9% annualized contraction of valuation level, SmartCentres REIT could offer a 4.8% average annual total return over the next five years.
+This is a poor expected return, though we recommend waiting for a better entry point to enhance the margin of safety and the expected return.
+Moreover, the stock is suitable only for investors comfortable with the risks associated with the high payout ratio and the trust’s material debt load.

 Final Thoughts